netenglabs/suzieq/docs/rest-server.md

 You must launch the Suzieq docker container as follows:
 ```
-    docker run -itd -p 8000:8000 --name suzieq netenglabs/suzieq:latest
+    docker run -it -p 8000:8000 --name suzieq netenglabs/suzieq:latest
 ```
 This assumes that you're using port 8000 to connect to the REST server.
-If you wish to use a different port for the REST server, say 7000, you can launch it as ```docker run -itd -p 7000:8000 --name suzieq netenglabs/suzieq:latest```.
+If you wish to use a different port for the REST server, say 7000, you can launch it as ```docker run -it -p 7000:8000 --name suzieq netenglabs/suzieq:latest```.

-You then connect to the container with ```docker attach suzieq```, and launch the server with ```sq-rest-server.py &```.
+You then launch the server with ```sq-rest-server.py &```.
 You can then exit the container using the usual Docker container escape sequence CTRL-p CTRL-q to leave the docker container running.

 The server is now accessible via [https://localhost:8000/api/docs](https://localhost:8000/api/docs) (or whatever port you've mapped the server to on the host).
 You need to pass the API_KEY in the request to be able to access the server.
 A simple example using the default API key and certificate is to use curl as follows:
 ```